 Messaging is not unique to any specific generation either.
 Virtually the same amount of Boomers are messaging as Millennials.

 So, when Facebook announced they were releasing Messenger tools for developers, Cheapflights took the opportunity to integrate their travel products into a popular messaging service.

-Within a few weeks of this announcement, Cheapflights had launched Cheapflights Chat – the world’s first Facebook Messenger bot with flight and hotel search.
+Within a few weeks of this announcement, Cheapflights had launched Cheapflights Chat – the world’s first Facebook Messenger chatbot with flight and hotel search.

-The Messenger bot uses artificial intelligence to create natural-sounding language in line with how people use Messenger.
-To add to the conversational tone Cheapflights also included an “Inspire Me!” feature and engaging Easter egg responses to things like “I want to go to the moon”, “Are you real?” and “I love you”.
+The Messenger chatbot uses artificial intelligence to create natural-sounding language in line with how people use Messenger.
+To add to the conversational tone Cheapflights also included an “Inspire Me” feature and engaging Easter egg responses to things like “I want to go to the moon”, “Are you real?” and “I love you”.

 Combining all these features in one app gives people access to several travel tools by simple having a messaging conversation – “Smart search.
 Made simple.”

 To launch the bot, Cheapflights ran a competition-led social media campaign.
 The competition mechanic was built directly into the bot and was promoted on Facebook using banner ads and videos.

 Cheapflights continues to develop the bot and is getting ready to launch phase two of the bot this Summer.
 This includes a new UX as well as new and engaging flight search features.

 The Messenger bot technology is still very new.
 Facebook describe the current period as a “test and learn phase”, even for themselves.
 They recently said there are currently around 30,000 Messenger bots out there, but very few have over 10,000 active chat threads.

 Cheapflights bot has tens of thousands of chat threads, placing it at the forefront of Facebook Messenger bot usage, and delivers on the project aim of putting Cheapflights at the cutting edge of social media technology.